adenaufal/prolog-hw/README.md

 # prolog-hw

-This Git repo contains my codes in Prolog.
+This Git repo contains my codes (and other people's codes) in Prolog.

 Copyright © 2019 Ade Naufal Ammar ade@nitipmerch.com